-Every day, the oceans, which cover 72 percent of the planet, remove about 22 million tons of carbon dioxide from the air.
-That’s fortunate, since too much carbon dioxide in the air will cause Earth’s atmosphere to become overly warm.
+The oceans cover 72 percent of our planet.
+Every day they remove about 22 million tons of carbon dioxide from the air.
+That’s helpful since too much carbon dioxide in the air will cause Earth’s atmosphere to become overly warm.
 That process is already underway.
 Climate scientists attribute this global warming to the greenhouse effect.
 And that explains why scientists refer to carbon dioxide, or CO2, as a greenhouse gas.

 Of every 10 tons of CO2 added to the atmosphere, two or three tons end up in the water.
-And these growing emissions of carbon dioxide that human activities have been adding to the air have begun changing the chemistry of the oceans.
-It’s making them more acidic, a process called ocean acidification.
+And as human activities have been adding more CO2 to the air, the chemistry of the oceans has been changing.
+They are becoming more acidic through a process called ocean acidification.

-Acids include liquids like vinegar and lemon juice that taste sour.
+Acids include liquids that taste sour, such as vinegar and lemon juice.
 These materials react with bases ― substances, such as ammonia or lye, that feel slippery — to form salts.
 Distilled water is neutral, which means it’s neither an acid nor a base.
-Scientists measure acidity using the pH scale; acids have a pH between 0 and 7, and bases a pH between 7 and 14.
+Scientists measure acidity using the pH scale.
+Acids have a pH between 0 and 7.
+Bases have a pH between 7 and 14.
 (Neutral water has a pH of 7.0.)

 Ocean water tends to be slightly basic, with a pH of about 8.1.
-But that number has been falling as the amount of carbon dioxide in ocean water has been rising.
-That means seawater is becoming more acidic.
-It’s happening now, and it’s happening fast.
+But that number has been falling ― turning more acidic ― as the amount of CO2 in ocean water has been rising.
+The seawater is not yet acidic.
+But it is acidifying, or moving in the direction of becoming an acid.
+That’s happening now, and it’s happening fast.

-By the year 2100, if people are still adding the same amount of carbon dioxide into the air that they are adding now, the oceans will be more than twice as acidic as they were before the Industrial Revolution.
+By the year 2100, if people are still adding the same amount of carbon dioxide into the air that they do today, the oceans will be more than twice as acidic as they were before the Industrial Revolution.
 (The Industrial Revolution began more than 200 years ago and describes the rapid growth of industry.)